 Tractor.
 Horsey.
 Birdie.
 Big lorry.
 Cow.
 Moo.
 Digger.
 BUS!!!!
 I begin with a bizarre selection of words that can only mean one thing.
 You guessed it, fellow parents.
-I did indeed spend a significant percentage of last weekend attempting to distract my son from the fact that we’d strapped him in a car seat, locked the doors and set off on a 270+ mile journey to my sister’s place near Newcastle.
+Family car journey!
+Yup, I did indeed spend a significant percentage of last weekend attempting to distract my son from the fact that we’d strapped him in a car seat, locked the doors and set off on a 270+ mile journey to my sister’s place near Newcastle.

 So how did it go?
 If you’re asking about the attempted distraction, then it went very well, thank you very much.
-And if you’re asking about the journey as a whole, then it was the usual parental roller coaster of highs, lows, more lows and even greater lows.
+And if you’re asking about the family car journey as a whole, then it was the usual parental roller coaster of highs, lows, more lows and even greater lows.
 On the plus side, we made it there and back alive, didn’t forget anything major and are still speaking to each other.
 On the minus side, I feel like I’ve read every erectile dysfunction advert on the planet (what on earth do they advertise in the female toilets at service stations?), and we may have a couple of speeding fines in the post.
 Still, what doesn’t kill you makes you stronger, right?
 And it gave me plenty of ammunition for this week’s Midweek List.
-Which is… the 10 emotions every parent feels during every long car journey.
+Which is… the 10 emotions every parent feels during every family car journey.

 This way or that way?
 173 spare nappies or 174?
 Summer hat, winter hat or both?
 Try and keep the milk warm or heat it up somewhere on the way?
 Leave early in the morning or late at night?
 A1 or M1?
 Hourly shifts or swap when we’re tired?
 So many questions, so little chance of choosing the right answers to any of them.

 The road’s clear, the baby’s asleep, the crisps are open, you’re both smiling and the radio’s tuned in to a station you both like.
 You are, without a doubt, the best parents ever.